BREATHE Act: Provisions

 The bill, in part, would "divest" federal resources from incarceration and policing, institute changes to pretrial detention, sentencing and prosecution, and also reduce the Department of Defense budget.
-It would establish a neighborhood demilitarization program that would collect and destroy military-grade equipment held by law enforcement agencies such as armored vehicles.
+It would establish a neighborhood demilitarization program that would collect and destroy military-grade equipment, such as armored vehicles, held by law enforcement agencies.

 The bill also would end life sentences, abolish mandatory minimum sentencing laws and create a specific timeline to close federal prisons and immigration detention centers.
 Some of the proposals in the bill, such as the plan to abolish ICE, piggyback on similar calls dating back to 2018.

 The BREATHE Act's most notable diversion from past reform efforts is its explicit demand that Congress repeal the 1994 Violent Crime Control and Law Enforcement Act, colloquially known as the "crime bill".
-For example, the BREATHE Act would repeal the "three-strikes law", which, when it passed in 1994, was seen as a rule that would deter repeat criminal activity, and prohibit use of the modern taser, which was developed in the 1990s by a private company and subsequently marketed as a way to prevent police killings as an alternative to firearms.
+For example, the BREATHE Act would repeal the "three-strikes law", which, when it passed in 1994, was seen as a rule that would deter repeat criminal activity.
+It would also prohibit the use of the modern taser, which was developed in the 1990s by a private company and subsequently marketed as a way to prevent police killings as an alternative to firearms.
 The bill's supporters argue that these practices and policies have been harmful and dangerous.